Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Introduction

 in two space dimensions.
 This PDE features a thresholding nonlinearity that promotes high frequencies and has to compete with the diffusion operator, which by contrast attenuates high frequencies.
 The resolution of this competition is the formation of travelling waves, i.e. solutions of the form

-which propagate with speed $-c$ in the direction $\sigma=(\sigma_1,\sigma_2)$ with a fixed monotone wave profile $\Phi$.
-The existence of such waves can be established via phase-plane analysis, since the wave profile necessarily satisfies the planar ODE
+which propagate with speed $-c$ in the direction $(\cos \zeta, \sin \zeta)$ with a fixed monotone wave profile $\Phi$.
+The existence of such waves can be established via phase-plane analysis, since the wave profile necessarily satisfies the second order ODE